1. WHAT IS CLUBES DE CIENCIA MÉXICO (CdeCMx)?

 Focus on exciting, super awesome activities non-traditional to a conventional classroom!
 Use experiments and programming, apply critical thinking, and help students to appreciate new approaches to tackle problems.

 Think of an innovative science topic that you would like to teach, and think about it creatively.
 This is your opportunity to design a course you would have wanted to receive while in high school or college!

 Simple activities that help students to understand advanced scientific concepts in your field.
 The Higgs Boson as an energy piggy bank, viruses as infiltrating agents, entropy in a salt shaker, etc.

 12. CAN I PARTICIPATE IF I’M STUDYING IN EUROPE?

-If you are selected, CdeCMx can cover the equivalent to the cost of a round trip US-MEX flight ($550-$600 USD) and the remaining amount can be covered by the instructor or an institution sponsoring you.
+If you are selected, CdeCMx can cover the equivalent to the cost of a round trip US-MEX flight (up to $650 USD) and the remaining amount can be covered by the instructor or an institution sponsoring you.
 Most of the time, your university is willing to take that expense if you can explain what this wonderful science outreach initiative entails!
 We would love to bring more instructors from Europe, however, the restrictions we have due to the nature of our funding sources set a limit to the number of European instructors we can host per Summer edition.